Where the cars are the stars! The San Diego International Auto Show features the widest variety of new vehicles under one roof.

 Lots of dog-loving San Diego Padres fans have figured out that — after the game at animal-friendly Petco Park — a tasty selection of great craft brews are only a short walk away at Mission Brewery.
 Housed inside the old Wonder Bread factory (built in 1894), this large (3,000-square-foot), high-ceilinged tasting space provides plenty of indoor room to comfortably host numerous guests with dogs.
 Two super-long bar areas make for copious amounts of seating, in addition to the high-top tables scattered throughout.
 The vintage, competition-length shuffleboard table from the 1930s and the mounted flat-screen TVs provide other enticing distractions and enhance the overall festive atmosphere (especially after the Padres win!).

 Where: 1441 L Street, San Diego, CA 92101

-It’s still relatively new, but Societe has already achieved superstar status in the San Diego craft beer community.
-Their stellar lineup of great hop-centric beers, in addition to their superb Belgian-inspired brews and an impressive barrel program, have made the Societe tasting room a Mecca for serious craft beer fans - including lots of fans with dogs.
-That's why it's a good thing the tasting space is large, filled with high-top communal-style tables, and is well-suited to creating a comfortable, social atmosphere.
+Founded in 2021, Societe has achieved superstar status in the San Diego craft beer community.
+Their stellar lineup of great hop-centric beers, in addition to their superb Belgian-inspired brews and an impressive barrel program, have made the Societe tasting room a mecca for serious craft beer fans — including lots of fans with dogs.
+That's why it's a good thing the tasting space is large, filled with high-top communal-style tables, and well-suited to creating a comfortable, social atmosphere.
 An outdoor patio area, though somewhat narrow and outfitted with smallish tables, offers a good option for those who crave sunshine with their pints.